First published on 7 November 2017, updated on 2nd August 2021

-According to a recent announcement, mobile-first indexing will be applied to all websites by the end of 2020.
+According to a previous announcement, mobile-first indexing was set to be applied to all websites by the end of 2020, however this was since pushed back to a deadline of March 2021.
 Any sites that still use a mobile version must optimise it appropriately and improve the mobile user experience (UX) where possible – read our guide on mobile-first indexing for more information on this.

 Bing vs Google: Beyond Ranking Factors

 We’ve covered a range of areas in which Bing’s ranking process varies from Google’s.
 However, there are plenty of other differences between the two search engines aside from the algorithms they use.
 In particular, Bing and Google differ in terms of SERP features, local search, maps, voice search, and paid advertising.

 Bing has kept pace with Google throughout many SERP feature updates over the last few years.
 Whilst many of following SERP features were first created by Google (excluding the Twitter SERP feature), both search engines now use them: